 To enable you to reach the BMFA “A” certificate standard, which is a recognition of your ability to fly a basic model safely, we will provide training.
-We either use a wireless buddy box (preferred) or have the necessary leads and transmitters for “buddy box” training using Futaba and Spektrum equipment; this is the best way to start.
+We either use a wireless buddy box (preferred) or have the necessary leads and transmitters for “buddy box” training using Spektrum equipment; this is the best way to start.
 Our aim is to ensure that you succeed without hazard to yourself, your model, your colleagues and our neighbours.

 As your first model is nearing completion get some experienced comments.
 Bring it along to the field and get one of the experienced members to give it a good looking over.

 When it is ready – take some time to check everything – then check everything again – don’t leave things to do on the field if you can avoid it!
 Then make sure that the batteries are fully charged before bringing it for its maiden flight.
 “When ready, check, check again.

 When you get to the field get an experienced member to check it again – it is surprisingly easy to miss something very simple but completely wrong.